riddhikaa/pyml_assignment1/README.md

 - **Question 8:** python program that concatenates two strings and returns its result
 - **Question 9:** python program to check of a substrings is present in a given string
 - **Question 10:** python program that converts a string to uppercase
+- **Question 11:** python program that generates the first n numbers in fibonacci sequence
+- **Question 12:** python program that calculates sum of digits of a given number